heykayla/my-writing/Tutorials/dev.to_tutorial.md

 - A computer
 - Internet connection
 - A GitHub account
   - DEV gives users the option to sign-up with their Apple ID, Forem, GitHub, or Twitter account.
-Although this tutorial demonstrates creating a DEV account with your GitHub account, you are welcome to choose a different third-party application; the steps for creating a DEV account with a differnt third-party application are similar.
+Although this tutorial demonstrates creating a DEV account with your GitHub account, you are welcome to choose a different third-party application; the steps for creating a DEV account with a different third-party application are similar.

-## 1.1 Create a DEV account
+## 1.0 Create a DEV account

 First, we'll create a DEV account using your GitHub account.

-### 1.1.1 Go to the DEV website
+### 1.1 Go to the DEV website

 Go to the [DEV](dev.to) website to create an account.

 On the upper-right-hand corner of the homepage, click the **Create an Account** button.
 Alternatively, you can click the other **Create an Account** button on the left-hand side of the homepage beneath the _DEV Community_ message.

-### 1.1.1 Sign-up with a GitHub
+### 1.2 Sign-up with a GitHub

-Select a third-party application to create a DEV account.
-You can choose to sign-up with your Apple ID, Forem, GitHub, or Twitter account.
+Select **Sign-up with GitHub** as the third-party application to create a DEV account.

-### 1.1.2 Authorize DEV to access your third-party application
+### 1.3 Authorize DEV to access your third-party application

-After selecting and clicking the third-party application to create a DEV account with, DEV will redirect you to a different page requesting authorization to access your third-party application's account.
-Authorizing means that you are allowing DEV to identify you by your third-party application account based on your account's email and username.
+Next, DEV will redirect you to a different page requesting authorization to access your GitHub account.
+Authorizing means that you are allowing DEV to identify you by your GitHub account based on your account's email and username.
 Click **Authorize practicaldev** to confirm authorizing.

-### 1.1.3 Welcome to the DEV community
+### 1.4 Welcome to the DEV community

 Authorizing will redirect you to the DEV website.
 You'll be greeted with a welcome message where you will need to click the checkboxes to confirm that you agree with DEV's **Code of Conduct** and **Terms and Conditions**.
 After clicking the checkboxes, click **Continue** to proceed forward.

-In this step, you successfully created a DEV account using a third-party application.
-The next step will cover customizing your DEV account.

-## Step 2 — Customize your DEV.to account
+## 2.0 Customize your DEV.to account

-Now that you've created a free DEV account, it's time to customize it.
+Now that you've created a DEV account, it's time to customize it.

 After completing Step 1 in this tutorial, DEV will ask you to select tags to follow to customize your feed with.
 Select all that apply and click **Continue** on the upper-right-hand side to proceed forward.